zhudelong/elevator_button_recognition/README.md

 # A Novel OCR-RCNN for Elevator Button Recognition

-by [Delong Zhu](http://www.ee.cuhk.edu.hk/~dlzhu/) at Robotics, Perception, and AI Laboratory, CUHK
+by [Delong Zhu](http://www.ee.cuhk.edu.hk/~dlzhu/) at Robotics, Perception, and AI Laboratory, CUHK For details, please refer to preprint [paper](http://www.ee.cuhk.edu.hk/~tgli/TingguangLi_files/IROS18_2028_FI.pdf)， the publication will be soon available.

 ### Introduction

 **OCR-RCNN** is designed for elevator button recognition task based on [Faster RCNN](http://arxiv.org/abs/1506.01497), which includes a Region Proposal Network (RPN), an Object Detection Network and a Character Recognition Network.
 This framework aims to help solve inter-floor navigation problem of service robots.

 In this package, a **button recognition service** is implemented based on a trained OCR-RCNN model.
 The service takes a raw image as input and returns the detection, localization and character recognition results.
 Besides, a **Multi-Tracker** is also implemented, which utilizes the outputs of recognition service to initialize the tracking process, yielding an on-line detection performance.

 ### Contents
 0. [Requirement](#requirement)